CF-JS-iOS-G-5/javascript-back-end/README.md

 ### DELETE: api/user/:userId/card/:cardId

-  This route will delete a specific card from the database and from the S3 bucket.
+  This route will delete a specific card from the database.
 It will also update ```user.cards``` to reflect the specified card having been removed.

 #### Request:
   ```
   https://businesstime.herokuapp.com/api/user/123/card/102949
   ```

-  No other parameters are required as this will automatically delete the card from the database, remove it from the S3 bucket, and update ```user.cards``` to refelect the card having been removed.
+  No other parameters are required as this will automatically delete the card from the database and update ```user.cards``` to reflect the card having been removed.

 #### Response: